brizandrew/nicar-2022-javascript-103/lesson/4 – Your First Module.md

 renderArticle();
 ```

-This is the "default import" syntax in which you write the keyword "import", followed by whatever you want to name the import in this file (think of this as creating a new variable in your file) then the keyword "from" and then a relative path to the file you're trying to import.
+This is the "default import" syntax in which you write the keyword "import", followed by whatever you want to name the import in this file (think of this as creating a new variable in your file), next the keyword "from", and then a relative path to the file you're trying to import.
 (Why don't you need the `index.js` part?
 Read "Why index.js?" above.)

 Finally, since you imported a function, you can then run it.
-You should see the output message change.
+You should see the output message change in your page's console.

 **REMEMBER!** When using "default" imports/exports the name of the thing exported (function, variable, array, etc.) does NOT need to match the name used when imported.
 Default exports are useful when your file only needs to export one thing.